China to support 'reunification forces' in Taiwan, go after 'separatists'

 There was no immediate response to Wang Huning's comments from Taiwan's government, which says only the island's people can decide their future.

-Beijing has repeatedly warned other countries, including the US, against meddling in the Taiwan issue, which it said is its internal affair.
+Beijing has repeatedly warned other countries including the US against meddling in Taiwan issue, which it said is its internal affair.

-The Trump administration announced in December the largest ever US weapons package for the island, worth US$11.1 billion.

-China refuses to speak to Taiwan President Lai Ching-te and has rebuffed his repeated offers of talks, saying he is a "separatist" who must accept that Taiwan is part of China.
+China refuses to speak to Taiwan's president and has rebuffed his repeated offers of talks, saying he is a "separatist" who must accept that Taiwan is part of China.

 Wang was speaking just a week after meeting a delegation from Taiwan's largest opposition party, the Kuomintang (KMT), who were in Beijing for a meeting of party think-tanks.

-Speaking to reporters earlier on Tuesday in Taipei, KMT Vice Chairman Hsiao Hsu-tsen, who led the delegation to Beijing, said there had been no discussion of political topics when they met Wang, as the trip there was to discuss topics like tourism.
+Speaking to reporters earlier on Tuesday in Taipei, KMT Vice Chairman Hsiao Hsu-tsen, who led the delegation to Beijing, said there had been no discussion of political issues when they met Wang, as the trip there was to discuss topics like tourism and AI.

-The KMT has been eyeing a meeting between its new chairwoman Cheng Li-wun and Chinese President Xi Jinping.
-Hsiao said if there was any "confirmed news" about that, the party would announce it.